Henrik Ibsen, Rosmerholm (directed by Ian Rickson, Duke of York’s Theatre)

 So there is a battle for Rosmer’s soul — if he indeed has one — as Kroll increasingly fears that Rosmer is being led astray by West.
 In this, he may be right, and the digging that he has done into her past means that he is also rejected by Mortensgaard as soiled goods.
 Women are here to be mothers, wives and daughters — middle or upper class women at least — and West’s background seems to discredit her honour and thus Rosmer’s.
 We are slowly led to believe that she has wormed her way into the household to radicalise Rosmer — although Kroll also becomes less certain of who she really is.
 (I’ll say more in my other pieces.)
 But it seems an uncanny foreshadowing of tabloid manipulations and political gamesmanship.

 So we are led to a powerful ending, although I’m not quite sure I buy it, but it is the gothic ending, if you prefer your gothic bleak.
-I don’t think Tom Burke quite pulls off the role, but this is perhaps because he is called upon to be wet (and I had a whiff of Dylan Moran about him).
+I don’t think Tom Burke quite pulls off the role, but this is perhaps because he is called upon to be wet (and he had a whiff of Dylan Moran about him).
 Atwell is excellent despite the risk of her falling into historical cliche.
 She holds the stage and keeps you guessing.
 Wight, meanwhile, is almost comic, and Ibsen seems to have little obvious sympathy for the radical here (Fairbrother’s Mortensgaard is rather sinister and doesn’t really seem to care about the people).
 On the other hand, Kroll is a fool and seems to know it, ruthless but perhaps not to his core.
 He, too, is grieving.

 So it feels and complex and shattering play, tempting me to more Ibsen (perhaps the deconstructed Doll’s House, as much diagnostic as curative.